Possible treatment options and legal rights for internal bleeding birth injuries

 Every parent wishes for their newborn baby to receive optimal care and to live a life devoid of any health concerns.

-While modern medicine is far superior now than it was years ago, the risk of birth injuries is relatively high—with nearly 30 percent of them being preventable.
+While modern medicine has come a long way and the risk of birth injuries is low, this knowledge does little to comfort you if your baby suffered a birth injury—nearly 30 percent of which are preventable.
 Each year, approximately 28,000 babies suffer from long-term birth injuries that could have been avoided.
-Medical negligence at the hands of doctors, nurses and other medical faculty is often to blame.
+Medical negligence at the hands of doctors, nurses and other medical faculty is sometimes to blame.

 During a surgical operation or delivery, all medical practitioners are expected to adhere to “standards of care,” which exist to ensure proper medical attention and protect patients from preventable injury.
 If you or a loved one’s baby has suffered a preventable birth injury at the hands of an irresponsible doctor, consider taking legal action.